 British mezzo-soprano, Katie Bray is fast establishing a colourful international career, most recently engaged as Charlotte Werther in the 2014 Grimeborn Festival.
 This year, she also made her solo début with Garsington Opera as Emma in Offenbach's Vert Vert, directed by Martin Duncan and conducted by David Parry.
-Other recent operatic roles include Lazuli in New Sussex Opera's production of L'Étoile, and as cover Cherubino Le Nozze di Figaro in McVicar's production at the Royal Opera House, Covent Garden (Sir John Eliot Gardiner).
+Other recent operatic roles include Lazuli in New Sussex Opera's production of L'Étoile, and cover Cherubino Le Nozze di Figaro in McVicar's production at the Royal Opera House, Covent Garden (Sir John Eliot Gardiner).

 Katie is also a keen recitalist, and has performed in prestigious venues such as the Wigmore Hall, Cadogan Hall, The Forge, Leighton House and St George's, Hanover Square.
-She gave a lieder recital in the 2013 City of London Festival with her regular accompanist, William Vann, and they will perform together again in the London English Song Festival this year.
+She gave a lieder recital in the 2013 City of London Festival with her regular accompanist, William Vann, and they performed together again in the London English Song Festival this year.
 Katie will also give two recitals with Sholto Kynoch in the 2014 Oxford Lieder Festival.

 Katie graduated as a Karaviotis Scholar from the opera course at the Royal Academy of Music, and was awarded the 2012 Principal’s Prize.
 Taught by Elizabeth Ritchie and Iain Ledingham, she won First Prize in the Academy’s prestigious Richard Lewis Singing Competition in 2011.